Photo Booths and Photo Booth Photographs

 By 16th October 1929 the winding up of the Lancs and Midlands company had been halted and shareholders instructed that the business should continue to operate until auditors of the parent company reported on the move to the proposed Photomaton Trading Co.

-By the 12th November 1929 a new Board was in place at the Photomaton parent company chaired by the Marquis of Winchester.
+By the 12th November 1929 a new Board was in place at the Photomaton parent company, chaired by the Marquis of Winchester.
 In January 1930 the new Board produced company accounts for the period 1928-1929 showing a £97,000 operating loss and assets worth £2m less than previously claimed – the remaining assets claimed were mainly in the form of intellectual property and shares in subsidiary companies, which the firm’s accountants were quick to state had not been valued by them.
 At the firm’s annual meeting one of the Directors remarked that the company had hitherto been run more for selling shares than photographs.

 In January 1930 the change from the Lancashire and Midlands Photomaton Company to the new Photomaton Trading Co went ahead.
-In April 1931 shareholders voted to wind up the new Photomaton Trading Co.
+But in April 1931 shareholders voted to wind up the new Photomaton Trading Co.
 (The Gazette 17 April 1931 p2514) The American company was also liquidated, but the UK parent company limped on, with a trading loss of £10,000 in their 1932 annual report.
-By 1938 the original Parent company had been dissolved (The Gazette 7 Jan 1938 p115) As a result of the Photomaton problem the Stock Exchange Committee passed rules prohibiting the public flotation of the shares of any company formed to exploit a new patent until the company had published its first year’s profits.
+By 1938 the original Parent company had also been dissolved (The Gazette 7 Jan 1938 p115) As a result of the Photomaton problem the Stock Exchange Committee passed rules prohibiting the public flotation of the shares of any company formed to exploit a new patent until the company had published its first year’s profits.

 The British Automatic Company had a long and interesting history.
 It was founded in 1887 and over the years had installed and run vending machines, weighing machines and amusement machines across Britain, in particular at railway stations.
 At the same time that Hatry was developing the Photomaton parent company, another of his companies, the Associated Automatic Machine Corporation Ltd, set about buying up a number of other vending machine companies and bought up over 90% of the shares in the British Automatic Co.
 No doubt because the British Automatic held many valuable site licenses, Hatry’s company continued to trade in the British Automatic name.
 The Hatry collapse financially damaged this business also, but it managed to survive and continued in being until the 1960s.